Jamil-Bailony/Memory-Game/README.md

 # Memory Game Project
 This is my second project at Udacity.
-This game help your memory :) as it asks you to filp tow cards and match their shapes.
+This game helps your memory :) as it asks you to filp tow cards and match their shapes.

 ## Table of Contents